-In most of the 18 counties Second Harvest serves, non-profit organizations like church pantries, community kitchens, shelters, senior centers etc. partner with the food bank in a combined effort to serve those that are in need of food; however, in some areas of East Tennessee, there simple are no local food pantries or shelters for Second Harvest to partner with.
-In these undeserved areas, Second Harvest reaches out directly to the hungry through the Mobile Pantry program.
+Nonprofit organizations like food pantries, community kitchens, shelters and senior centers partner with Second Harvest, as partner agencies, in a combined effort to serve those that are in need of food; however, in some areas of East Tennessee, there simply are no food pantries or community kitchens for Second Harvest to partner with.

-The goal of the program is to reach the hungry in their own community, even when infrastructure like a pantry or community kitchen is lacking.
-Mobile Pantries are just that… a Mobile, temporary food Pantry.
-Second Harvest loads a half or full tractor trailer full of food and delivers it to a location in the desired area that can accommodate distribution, like a shopping center or church parking lot.
+The program’s goal is to reach the hungry in their own community, even when infrastructure, like a pantry or community kitchen, is lacking.
+Mobile Pantries are a mobile, temporary food pantry.
+Second Harvest loads a tractor-trailer with food and delivers it to a location in the desired area that can accommodate distribution, like a shopping center or church parking lot.
 Volunteers from local or sponsoring organizations unload the trailer and repackage the food.
 The food is then distributed directly to the public, usually on the following day.
 Through Mobile Pantry, over 2.3 million pounds are distributed each year.